Fizeau experiment: Impact

+Although Fresnel's hypothesis was empirically successful in explaining Fizeau's results, many experts in the field, including Fizeau himself, found Fresnel's hypothesis partial aether-dragging unsatisfactory.
+Fresnel had found an empirical formula that worked but no mechanical model of the aether was used to derive it.

+Confirmation

+Wilhelm Veltmann's colors of light

+In 1870 Wilhelm Veltmann demonstrated that Fresnel's formula worked for different frequencies (colors) of light.
+According to Fresnel's model this would imply different amounts of aether drag for different colors of light.
+The velocity with white light, a mixture of colors, would be unexplained.

 Hoek experiment

 An indirect confirmation of Fresnel's dragging coefficient was provided by Martin Hoek (1868).

 His apparatus was similar to Fizeau's, though in his version only one arm contained an area filled with resting water, while the other arm was in the air.
 As seen by an observer resting in the aether, Earth and hence the water is in motion.
 So the following travel times of two light rays traveling in opposite directions were calculated by Hoek (neglecting the transverse direction, see image):

 The travel times are not the same, which should be indicated by an interference shift.
 However, if Fresnel's dragging coefficient is applied to the water in the aether frame, the travel time difference (to first order in v/c) vanishes.
-Using different setups Hoek actually obtained a null result, confirming Fresnel's dragging coefficient.
-(For a similar experiment refuting the possibility of shielding the aether wind, see Hammar experiment).
+Upon turning the apparatus table 180 degrees, altering the direction of a hypothetical aether wind, Hoek obtained a null result, confirming Fresnel's dragging coefficient.

 In the particular version of the experiment shown here, Hoek used a prism P to disperse light from a slit into a spectrum which passed through a collimator C before entering the apparatus.
 With the apparatus oriented parallel to the hypothetical aether wind, Hoek expected the light in one circuit to be retarded 7/600 mm with respect to the other.
 Where this retardation represented an integral number of wavelengths, he expected to see constructive interference; where this retardation represented a half-integral number of wavelengths, he expected to see destructive interference.
 In the absence of dragging, his expectation was for the observed spectrum to be continuous with the apparatus oriented transversely to the aether wind, and to be banded with the apparatus oriented parallel to the aether wind.
 His actual experimental results were completely negative.